muexxl/ha_addons/batcontrol/DOCS.md

 - usage of non documented APIs
 - a firmware update of the inverter might cause disruptions
 - unintended side effects (e.g. manual settings in the WebUI are overwritten to put the inverter in the defined Modes)

+Do not use this software if you do not want those side effects.